Why Do I Feel Unworthy of Love

 It begins by noticing how often you treat yourself as if you are not.

-When you question your reactions.
+When you question your reactions before considering your needs.

-That is where the pattern lives.
+That is often where the pattern lives.

 A simple way to interrupt it is this: